michaelbuenaventura/DH150-W2020/README.md

 ![Fulcrum_Sample](FulcrumSample.jpg)

-### Overall, Fulcrum is a solid app.
+### Overall, Fulcrum is a solid app, but it should be restructured in order to reach its full potential.
 It constantly provides users with useful status information and prevents users from performing unwanted tasks, such as saving an invalid survey entry.
 However, the experience could be improved, as the app's language, cluttered interface, flexibility, and support could all be improved.

 ## Heuristics Evaluation of Fulcrum